Buffers#

 Data is not written back to the same iterator set provided.

-has a valid non-constant iterator
+However, if the sycl::buffer has a valid non-constant iterator

-specified via the member function set_final_data()
+specified via the member function set_final_data(),

 data will be copied back to that iterator.

-will use the allocator
+The constructed sycl::buffer will use the allocator

 parameter provided when allocating memory on the host.